tete1030/openwrt-fastbuild-actions/README.md

 ### Re-create your incremental builders 重建增量构建器

-Because the `docker-build-inc` and `docker-build-package` builders are reusing previous building state, the builder image may grow larger and larger.
+Because the `build-inc` and `build-package` builders are reusing previous building state, the builder image may grow larger and larger.
 The builder itself could also fall into some error state.
 If so, you can re-create them from the base builder.

 1. Use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to link the latest base builder to the incremental builders.
-   - For builder used in `docker-build-inc`, use parameters:
+   - For builder used in `build-inc`, use parameters:
-     - Type/Task: `docker-build-inc`
+     - Type/Task: `build-inc`
-     - Client Payload: `{"use_latest": true}`
+     - Client Payload: `{"use_base": true}`
-   - For builder used in `docker-build-package`, use parameters:
+   - For builder used in `build-package`, use parameters:
-     - Type/Task: `docker-build-package`
+     - Type/Task: `build-package`
      - Payload:
-       - `{"use_latest": true}` if you want to use the base builder from `docker-build`
+       - `{"use_base": true}` if you want to use the base builder from `build-base`
-       - `{"use_latest_inc": true}` if you want to use the incremental builder from `docker-build-inc`
+       - `{"use_inc": true}` if you want to use the incremental builder from `build-inc`
 2. Wait for jobs to finish.

 ### Manually trigger building and its options